n3kk3ll/JavaScript30-Challenge/README.md

 * findIndex() method to return an index of the searched element

 Every task is wrapped in a function for more flexibility

+## Day 08 - Fun with canvas
+Today I practiced with HTML5 canvas and did the funniest and the most simple thing with it.
+You can draw on the page!
+Just keep your LMB pressed and get fun!